jepetersohn/phase-3-guide/README.md

 first party, it is absolutely paramount that you ask the question properly.
-80% of the time a question that would be asked of another or of a forum could be avoided entirely if the asker takes the time to formulate the question clearly Your teacher demands that you ask me focused, targeted questions that indicate the strength and character of your mental model.
+80% of the time a question that would be asked of another or of a forum could be avoided entirely if the asker takes the time to formulate the question clearly.
+Your teacher demands that you ask me focused, targeted questions that indicate the strength and character of your mental model.

 ### How to Ask Good Questions